cl-fontana/abcd-docs/docs/source/first_replay.rst

 It is also possible to zoom into the plot by clicking and dragging.

 The rates on the page are calculated by ``spec`` and thus they show the amount of data that it actually receives.
+They are therefore less than or roughly equal to the rates shown in the digitizer interface, because the data processing might have filters that reduce the amount of data.
-If it is lower than expected or null, there could be a filter somewhere blocking data.
+If rates are too small or null, there could be a filter somewhere completely blocking data.

 .. note::